 Self-Employed?
-Here’s How to Deduct Travel Expenses
+Here’s How to Deduct Travel Expenses.

 When you’re the boss, it’s okay to mix business with pleasure when it comes to travel.
 As business travel re-emerges, learn about how deducting travel expenses can help you save more on your tax bill.

 Depending on the nature of your business you may need to travel to meet with clients, perform services, or attend conferences.
-It’s important to understand which travel expenses are deductible and how to claim them as an allowable business expense.
+It’s important to understand which travel expenses are deductible and how to claim them as an allowable business expenses.

 What are business-related travel expenses?

 The IRS defines travel expenses as “ordinary and necessary expenses for traveling away from home for your business, profession, or job.”
 Any travel must serve a business purpose.
 If you mix business and personal you must be able to allocate the time and costs between the two and separate any personal expenses.
 To deduct meals and lodging, it must involve being away from your business home overnight.
-Your business home is your place of business, which may not be the same place that you live.
+Your business home is your place of business, which may not be the same place where you live.

 Which travel expenses are deductible?